f5devcentral/f5-agility-labs-nginx/docs/class8/module2/module2.rst

 .. image:: /class8/images/locus-10-100-30.png
   :width: 200 px

-.. note:: Are there any differences in Requests per Second, Response times or other stats?
+.. note:: Are there any differences in Requests per Second, Response times or other stats from the previous test?

 |
 |